Edit-Mr/Edit-Mr/README.md

 ## 💻 &nbsp;About Me
 *I'm a digital creator from Taiwan.
 I like to use technology to do all types of creations, such as paintings, music, graphic, and web design.*
 - 🌎 &nbsp; Exploring new technologies and developing software solutions to make the world a better place.
 - 🎓 &nbsp; Studying at Shi-Yuan Senior High School.
-(Best thanks for the resources and opportunities❤)

 ## 💻 &nbsp;I'm working on
 - [EM's Tec Secrets](http://em-tec.github.io/) - My tech blog